5 Fisher information

 For a regular model the Fisher information is positive definite (with only positive eigenvalues) and hence parameters are locally identifiable.
 Recall that a positive definite Hessian implies that \(h(\boldsymbol \theta+ \boldsymbol \varepsilon)\) has a true minimum at \(\boldsymbol \theta\).

 Conversely, for a singular statistical model the Fisher information matrix is singular (some or all of its eigenvalues vanish) at some parameter values.
-This indicates local non-identifiability arising, e.g., from overparametrisation, latent structure, boundary conditions or other regularity failures.
+This indicates local non-identifiability arising, e.g., from overparametrisation, parameters linked by exact constraints, lower dimensional latent structure, parameters on boundaries or other regularity failures.

 Additivity of Fisher information